KornelMAX/singular-information-geometry-dnns/README.md

 collapse, or the existence of sparse subnetworks?
 The rest of the note develops the formalism needed to address such questions in a unified way.

-This is a research note in progress.
-Please feel free to read and share the link.
-If you’d like to reuse material, please contact me.
+This repository is a living research record.
+If you build on these ideas, please cite or acknowledge the note.